Yasmeen Ghauri

-Yasmeen Ghauri (born March 23, 1971) is a Canadian former model.
+Yasmeen Ghauri (/ˈjæzmin ˈgɔːɹi/ YAZ-meen-_-GOR-ee) is a Canadian former fashion model.
+She is known for her walk also quoted as the "walk of life" by Tyra Banks.
+Ghauri is one of the first women of South Asian descent to appear on the cover of Vogue.

-Early life and career
+Early life

-Ghauri was born in Montreal to a German mother and a Pakistani father.
-Ghauri had a difficult childhood due to being bullied at school by her classmates for her Pakistani heritage.
+Ghauri was born in Montreal, Quebec, Canada, to a German mother and a Pakistani father who was born in Hyderabad, India, but moved to Pakistan at a young age.
+According to Ghauri, her paternal family ultimately has origins in Ghor, Afghanistan, and she identifies as "half South and Central Asian.

-When she was 17, Ghauri was discovered while working at a McDonald's restaurant by Montreal hairdresser and artistic director of Platine Coiffure, Edward Zaccaria.
+Career

-Despite her parents' disapproval, Ghauri actively pursued a modeling career, debuting in Milan and Paris before moving to New York City in 1990.
-Here, she was noticed by fashion critics and labels alike.
+At the age of 17, Ghauri was discovered by Edward Zaccaria, artistic director of Platine Coiffure, after walking out of a hair salon in Montreal.
+Despite her parents' disapproval, Ghauri actively pursued a modelling career, debuting in Milan and Paris before moving to New York City in 1990.
+There, she was noticed by fashion critics and labels alike.
 The New York Times described her runway walk as a "ball-bearing swivel of her hips".
-Her appearance prompted part of what is now termed in fashion the "Canadian invasion".
+Ghauri's appearance prompted part of what is now termed in fashion the "Canadian invasion".